12 creative content ideas for Instagram

-With this in mind, I’ve put together a list of Instagram content ideas, which could be applied to pretty much any business, and I’m sharing them with you in the hope that they can offer some inspiration for you too.
-In part one of a two-part post, here are 12 creative content ideas for Instagram that you can plan and schedule in advance (part two will follow soon!).
+With this in mind, I’ve put together a list of Instagram content ideas, which could be applied to pretty much any business, and I’m sharing them with you here in the hope that they can offer some inspiration for you too.

 Show your product in action